 - WordPress is the most used CMS and powers 30% of the entire web.

 - Other systems like Joomla and Drupal are not widely used.
 Moreover, WordPress has far greater functionality than any other CMS, and there are far more plugins available too.
 Plugins are additional applications that can be installed on your WordPress that provide you with a wide range of different functions to make your life easier.
 WordPress plugins function just like apps function on your smartphone, meaning that they help you customize your website with supercool features and functionalities.

 - It’s far easier to find web developers for WordPress if you need something special than for any other CMS.

-Once you log in to your customer area for the first time, SiteGround website builder will show a popup asking you to install WordPress onto your website.
+Once you log in to your customer area for the first time, click on Websites.

 If you want to create a fresh website, click on “Start a new website”.